SalahVincent/Calculator_Web_App/Readme.md

 ## Starting project
 Steps:
 - Right click on the index.html file
-- click on copy path
+- Left click on copy path
 - paste the path on your browser and enter

 ## Live site